 It is our intention to implement a comprehensive concentration portfolio review which would more effectively fulfill the requirements of our accreditation as well as to provide our students with crucial feedback on their progress.

 1. When

-The Cinematic Arts Area will conduct a CPR once a year (every spring semester).
+The Cinematic Arts Area will conduct a CPR twice a year, once in Fall and once in Spring

 2. Students' eligibility